Graduate Certificate in Early Childhood Technology

 The Tufts Early Childhood Technology (ECT) certificate program is designed for educators and practitioners working with young children in pre-kindergarten through second grade in diverse educational settings such as schools, museums, libraries, and daycares.
 The program will develop students’ knowledge and skills in technology and engineering with a focus on early childhood.

-The program consists of four courses housed within the Department of Child Study & Human Development.
+This three-course blended-learning program is housed within the Department of Child Study & Human Development.
 The program philosophy is inspired by over a decade and a half of research on early childhood technology by the DevTech Research Group led by Professor Marina Umaschi Bers.
 Through the content courses students will have hands-on experience with using developmentally appropriate robotics kits such as KIBO, computer programming apps such as ScratchJr, engineering and building activities, and more.
 Students will explore the use of educational technology for young children in maker-spaces and other informal learning environments.

 Program Faculty & Staff